 Easy tips to get more work done by hacking your study space.

 Use these quick tips to create a productive study space.
-Online students have to be very intentional about maximizing your study space.
+Online students have to be very intentional about maximizing their study space.
 You don’t have the convenience of walking to the library on campus to find a dedicated study space.
 Most of you are fitting your studies in between work and other family commitments, which makes your study space even more important.

 When I went back to school for my online master’s degree I quickly noticed my study sessions were not working.
 I was frustrated by my lack of progress and frustrated at all of the stuff going on around me.
 It was too hard to rely on sitting on the couch every night and getting homework done after work.
 After some consideration, I was able to create a productive study space both at work, at the library, and at my house.
 Knowing exactly where I could go and how to stay focused helped me immensely!
 I had options to change up my location and knew I could get a lot done in a short amount of time.